DankyDark/asterisks-begone/README.md

 # Asterisks Begone Extension ✨

-Welcome to **Asterisks Begone**, an extension for [SillyTavern](https://github.com/SillyTavern/SillyTavern)!
-This extension adds an "Asterisk Begone" button to your character edit page, allowing you to clean up unwanted asterisks in character card greetings with a single click.
+Welcome to **Asterisks Begone**, an extension for [SillyTavern](https://github.com/SillyTavern/SillyTavern) that adds a button to clean up unwanted asterisks in character card greetings with a single click.

 [![Showcase](https://i.imgur.com/wjSN4Jf.gif)](https://i.imgur.com/wjSN4Jf.gifv)

----

 ## Features

-- **Single-Click Removal:** Remove all asterisks (*) from:
+- **Single-Click Cleanup:** Removes asterisks from greetings, alternate greetings, and dialogue examples
-  - Character greeting messages
-  - Alternate greetings
-  - Dialogue examples
-- **Smart Character Action Detection:** Intelligently detects and preserves character actions formatted with asterisks
+- **Smart Detection:** Preserves legitimate character actions while removing excessive asterisk formatting
-- **Automatic Saving:** Changes are saved automatically, so back up your character card before use.
+- **Automatic Saving:** Changes are saved instantly to your character card

----

 ## Usage

-1. **Install the Extension:** open SillyTavern -> extensions -> install extension -> https://github.com/DankyDark/asterisks-begone
-2. **Navigate to any Character:** Open any character page.
+1. **Install:** Open SillyTavern → Extensions → Install extension → `https://github.com/DankyDark/asterisks-begone`
-3. **Locate the Button:** Find the "Asterisks Begone" button next to the `First Message` label.
+2. **Find the Button:** Open any character and locate the "Asterisks Begone" button next to "First Message"
-4. **Click to Clean:** Press the button to instantly remove all unwanted asterisks from the greetings.
+3. **Click to Clean:** Press the button to remove unwanted asterisks

-> **Tip:** Enable "Check for character actions" in the extension settings to prevent removal of asterisks when character actions are detected.

----
+> **Tip:** Back up your character card before use!

 ## Settings

-- **Enabled:** Turn the extension on/off
+- **Enabled:** Toggles the extension on/off
-- **Check for character actions:** When enabled, the extension will detect if text contains character actions wrapped in asterisks (like *Character nods*) mixed with regular text and won't remove any asterisks from that text to preserve the formatting.
+- **Check for character actions:** When enabled, preserves legitimate character actions:
-  - Smart detection identifies true character actions vs. excessive formatting
+  - Detects mixed formatting (regular text with action descriptions)
-  - Automatically cleans up greeting texts where all non-dialogue paragraphs are wrapped in asterisks
+  - Cleans up when most paragraphs are wrapped in asterisks
-  - Recognizes template variables and special tokens to avoid false positives
-  - Analyzes paragraph structure to make informed decisions about what to clean

----
+  - Disable to remove all asterisks regardless of content

 ## Why Remove Asterisks?

-*I created this extension to tackle character cards where entire paragraphs were wrapped in asterisks, leaving just the dialogue untouched across all greetings and example dialogues.*
+> This extension tackles character cards where entire paragraphs are wrapped in asterisks with only dialogue untouched.
+It's not for removing all character actions, but for cleaning up cases where excessive asterisk usage diminishes their impact.

-I still enjoy asterisks for emphasizing actions (like *He raised his fist to the heavens*), but when they dominate the text, they lose their impact. **Asterisks Begone** isn't designed for that style of writing, it's for cleaning up the overuse cases.